chris-martin/password-hardening/README.md

 For flexibility, our implementation supports a distinct k parameter (standard deviation factor) for each question, but we use k = 2 for all questions in the demo.
+A feature is allowed to be distinguishing even if one of the two history entries is "unanswered".